brbarnett/payment-processor-demo/readme.md

 ![Sidecar message flow](images/sidecar-message-flow.jpg "Sidecar message flow")

 The Payment API and Payment Processor apps can continue to rely on the HTTP protocol, but still achieve the benefits of a decoupled and resilient architecture.

+The sidecar source can be found at [https://github.com/brbarnett/amqp-sidecar](https://github.com/brbarnett/amqp-sidecar)